raila-shaukat/personal-Finance-Tracker/README.md

+### First Run

+On first launch, register a new account before logging in.
+The application will automatically populate the JSON files as you use the system.

 # 💰 Personal Finance Tracker

 A console-based Personal Finance Tracker developed in **C++** using **Object-Oriented Programming (OOP)** principles.
 The application helps users manage their personal finances by recording income and expenses, creating budgets, generating reports, and storing data using file handling.